-Year One

-Objectives: Learning Outcomes:

-To learn: The learner will be able to:

-About what goes onto and into our bodies (both good and harmful)

-Essential skills: Key Questions:

-Managing risk and personal safety Analysing and evaluating situations What goes onto our bodies and who puts it there?
+Year One Objectives: To learn: • About what goes onto and into our bodies (both good and harmful) Learning Outcomes: The learner will be able to: Identify some medicines and the correct ways in which they should be administered (swallowed, inhaled, injected, applied to skin) Give reasons why we need medicines Identify some household products that can be harmful if misused Recognise which health professionals can give us medicines Identify people we trust to tell us to put things onto and into our bodies Describe how we know we can trust these people Explain how to keep safe when taking medicines Essential skills: Managing risk and personal safety Analysing and evaluating situations Key Questions: What goes onto our bodies and who puts it there?
 What goes into our bodies and who puts it there?
 How does it get in and how does it make me feel?
 Where do we think it goes?
 Who and what helps us to get better when we are ill?
 Where do medicines come from that make us better?
 Why must we be careful with medicines?

 Year Two

 Objectives: Learning Outcomes:

-To learn: • About the role of medicines The learner will be able to: Describe how some medicines are taken and for what reasons Recognise that medicines have a specific and an individual use
+To learn: The learner will be able to:

-Identify the harmful aspects of some household products and medicines Describe ways of keeping safe when using household products (including medicines)

-Essential skills: Key Questions:

-Managing risk and personal What goes into our bodies and for what reason? safety Who puts them there?
+About the role of medicines Describe how some medicines are taken and for what reasons Recognise that medicines have a specific and an individual use Identify the harmful aspects of some household products and medicines Describe ways of keeping safe when using household products (including medicines) Essential skills: Key Questions: Managing risk and personal What goes into our bodies and for what reason? safety Who puts them there?
 Analysing and evaluating How do they get in? situations What kinds of medicines help us to get well?
 How do these different things feel, smell and taste?
 Which things are safe, not so safe or dangerous?
 When should we say 'no', 'don't do that' or 'I'll tell'?
+Additional Guidance:

-Stories where young characters find medical advice or treatment (this could include in the animal
+Stories where young characters find medical advice or treatment (this could include in the animal world).